brianshih1/mini-container/mdbook/src/capabilities.md

 Here is the pseudocode for the implementation:

-- for each capabilities to drop, drop them.
+- for each capability to drop, drop them.
 If the capability specified is `ALL`, then loop through any capabilities in the bounding set unless it’s inside the capabilities to add
 - loop through the capabilities to add and add the capability set to the inheritable set and the ambient set.

 Here is the actual code: